monsoonmaelstrom/book2/book2.md

 But I need to get out of here.
 I can’t stay here.
 It feels like maybe the barrier between this place and everywhere else is getting thinner.
 Like maybe soon I’ll be able to break through it.
 Or would be able to if I had a body.

 How do you get a body?
-A body is just a thing you have.
+A body is a thing you have.
 Where is mine?
 How do I get it back?

 Liam is the one who can get me out.
 I’m sure of it.
 I focus everything I can on thoughts of him.